United States involvement in regime change: 1916–1924: Dominican Republic

-1917: Costa Rica

-Costa Rica was the only country in Latin America that never had a long lasting authoritarian government in the 20th century.
-Its only dictatorship during the period was after the 1917 Costa Rican coup d'état led by Minister of War Federico Tinoco Granados against President Alfredo González Flores after González attempted to increase tax on the wealthy, and it lasted only two years.
-The US government led by Democratic President Woodrow Wilson did not recognize Tinoco's rule and helped the opposition that quickly overthrew Tinoco after a few months of warfare.

 World War I

 1917–1919: Germany

 After the release of the Zimmermann Telegram the United States joined the First World War on April 6, 1917, declaring war on the German Empire, a monarchy.
-The Wilson Administration made a requirement of surrender be the abdication of the Kaiser and the creation of a German Republic.
+The Wilson Administration made abdication of the Kaiser and the creation of a German Republic a requirement of surrender.
 Woodrow Wilson had made U.S. policy to "Make the World Safe for Democracy".
 Germany surrendered November 11, 1918.
 Kaiser Wilhelm II abdicated on November 28, 1918.
 While the United States did not ratify it, the Treaty of Versailles in 1919 had much input from the United States.
 It mandated for Kaiser Wilhelm II to be removed from the government and tried, though the second part was never carried out.
 Germany would then become the Weimar Republic, a liberal democracy.
-The United States signed the U.S.-German peace Treaty in 1921, solidifying the agreements made previously to the rest of the Entente with the U.S.
+The United States signed the U.S.–German Peace Treaty in 1921, solidifying the agreements made previously to the rest of the Entente with the U.S.

 1917–1920: Austria-Hungary

 On December 7, 1917, the United States declared war on Austria-Hungary, a monarchy, as part of World War I. Austria-Hungary surrendered on November 3, 1918.
 Austria became a republic and signed Treaty of Saint Germain in 1919 effectively dissolving Austria-Hungary.
 The Treaty disallowed Austria to ever unite with Germany.
-Even though the United States had much effect on the treaty it did not ratify it and instead signed the U.S.-Austrian Peace Treaty in 1921, solidifying their new borders and government to the United States.
+Even though the United States had much effect on the treaty it did not ratify it and instead signed the U.S.–Austrian Peace Treaty in 1921, solidifying their new borders and government to the United States.
 After brief civil strife, the Kingdom of Hungary became a monarchy without a monarch, instead governed by Miklós Horthy as Regent.
 Hungary signed the Treaty of Trianon, in 1920 with the Entente, without the United States.
-They signed the U.S.-Hungarian Peace Treaty in 1921 solidifying their status and borders with the United States.
+They signed the U.S.–Hungarian Peace Treaty in 1921 solidifying their status and borders with the United States.

 1918–1920: Russia

-In 1918 the U.S. military took part in the Allied intervention in the Russian Civil War to support White movement and overthrow the Bolsheviks.
+In 1918, the U.S. military took part in the Allied intervention in the Russian Civil War to support the White movement and overthrow the Bolsheviks.
 President Wilson agreed to send 5,000 United States Army troops in the campaign.
 This force, which became known as the "American North Russia Expeditionary Force" (a.k.a. the Polar Bear Expedition) launched the North Russia Campaign from Arkhangelsk, while another 8,000 soldiers, organised as the American Expeditionary Force Siberia, launched the Siberia intervention from Vladivostok.
 The forces were withdrawn in 1920.